gvellut/gpx2exif/README.md

 ## Time tag

 The time used for the images is taken from the Date Time Original EXIF tag in the image.
-In Adobe Bridge, it can be shifted as needed in the UI if needed.
+In Adobe Bridge, it can be shifted as needed in the UI.

-If needed, this time is shifted using the value for the `--delta` switch.
-It is then used to extract a Lat / Lon position in the GPX file (which is essentially a mapping time => position).
+In the tool, this time is first shifted using the value for the `--delta` switch if present.
+This switch can be used to correct for the time drift in the camera relative to the GPS logger or correct the time zone (see below).
+The goal is to align the times in the images with the times in the GPX.
+The corrected image time is then used to extract a Lat / Lon position from the GPX file (which is essentially a mapping from time to position), which is then added to the EXIF metadata of the image.

 ## Time zone